DoctorOctagonapus/Broadlink-e-control-db-dump/README.md

 <pre>~# sudo python setup.py install</pre>

 You will also need to edit the script `line 6` with your RM Pro IP Address and MAC Address and `line 17` with the code in hex format (Which can be produced by "econtrol-db-dump.py" and "getBroadlinkSharedData.py").

+# econtrol-db-dump.py

+This script will "parse" the broadlink e-Control Android application **rmt.db database** and dump the IR / RF codes (in HEX format) for selected accessories into a text file which can be later used with broadlink-python to send the codes to the RM PRO hub.

+You need to get the "rmt.db" file from your android device or emulator (ARM),

+**ROOT ACCESS REQUIRED**

+the file is located in "/data/data/com.broadlink.rmt/databases/rmt.db" and put it in the same folder as this script.

+<pre> ~# adb pull /data/data/com.broadlink.rmt/databases/rmt.db </pre>

 # FOR TC2 RF SWITCHES